-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2017
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2018

-The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the period 1 September 2016 to 31 August 2017.
+The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the period 1 September 2017 to 31 August 2018.
 The Annual Report serves the purposes of both a Trustees' Report, and a Directors' report under company law.

-Following the opening in September 2016, the Trust operates a University Technical College (the "academy trust") for pupils aged 14 to 19 years serving a catchment area in County Durham and Darlington.
+Following the opening in September 2016, the trust operates a University Technical College (the "academy trust") for pupils aged 14 to 19 years serving a catchment area in County Durham and Darlington.
+It had a pupil capacity of 600 and had a roll of 356 in the shoool census on 4 October 2018.